dasch-swiss/dsp-api/docs/01-introduction/example-project.md

   objects of this property will be Knora values, it must be a subproperty of `knora-base:hasValue`.
 To facilitate searches, we have also chosen to make it a subproperty of `dcterms:title`.
-In the Knora API v2, if you do a search for resources that have a certain `dcterms:title`, and there is a resource with a matching `incunabula:title`, the search results could include that resource.
+In the DSP-API v2, if you do a search for resources that have a certain `dcterms:title`, and there is a resource with a matching `incunabula:title`, the search results could include that resource.
 * `rdfs:label "Titel"@de`, etc.: It has the specified labels in